-So at over $50 a pop for tickets to the 2014 Mickey’s Not So Scary Halloween Party, you might be trying to determine, “is it worth it?”
-If you’re asking this, you’ve probably never been, otherwise you’d know the answer to this question.
-Our opinion, as Disney-biased tourists, is that it most definitely is worth the price: at least once.
+So at over $60 a pop for tickets to the 2015 Mickey’s Not So Scary Halloween Party, you might be trying to determine, “is Mickey’s Not So Scary Halloween Party worth it?”
+Our opinion, as Disney-biased tourists, is that it most definitely is worth the price at least once.
 Once you’ve experienced the party once (it doesn’t change much year-to-year), you might determine that it’s simply too expensive to experience again.
-For a one time event, though, it’s definitely worth it for everyone except those on traveling on thin budgets.
-Personally, we prefer Mickey’s Very Merry Christmas Party, but I think it’s fair to say that the two are about equally popular with guests (the guest costumes at Mickey’s Not So Scary Halloween Party are pretty awesome to see).
+For a one time event, it’s definitely worth it if your budget allows.
+While we prefer Mickey’s Very Merry Christmas Party, we do attend both every year.

 There’s a lot of special entertainment including one of Disney’s best parades and a great fireworks show, a great ambiance to the party including special decorations and lighting, lots of unique character meet & greets, and even seeing other guests in Halloween costumes makes for a fun experience.